eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.homematic/README.md

 -   **callbackHost**
 Callback network address of the system runtime, default is auto-discovery

+-   **bindAddress**
+The address the XML-/BINRPC server binds to, default is callbackHost

 -   **callbackPort DEPRECATED, use binCallbackPort and xmlCallbackPort** Callback port of the binding's server, default is 9125 and counts up for each additional bridge